ubrant/documents-format/README.md

 > **Title** should be used only once in all the files for same Section ID, otherwise it will be picked up from first non-blank occurrence

+&nbsp;
+### Page Identifier

+It defines Page that contains content; this identifier allows sorting of pages in ascending order within a section, and has following format:

 ```
 @Page ID Title
 ```

-> Defines Page that contains content.
->
 > **Important!** One page should be completed in one file.
->
-> This identifier will allow sorting of pages in ascending order within a section.